-- In a medium mixing bowl mix together the Jiffy Corn Muffin mix, drained whole kernel corn, creamed corn, sour cream, and melted butter.8 oz Jiffy Corn Muffin mix, 15 oz whole kernel corn, 15 oz creamed corn, 1 cup sour cream, ½ cup butter
+- In a medium mixing bowl mix together the 8 oz Jiffy Corn Muffin mix, drained 15 oz whole kernel corn, 15 oz creamed corn, 1 cup sour cream, and melted ½ cup butter.

-- Transfer into your prepared baking dish and bake in the middle of your oven's center rack at 350°F (175°C) for 45-50 minutes or until golden.
+- Transfer into your prepared baking dish and bake in the middle of your oven's center rack at 350°F (175°C/Gas Mark 4) for 45-50 minutes or until golden.
 Remove from the oven and serve immediately.

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma's kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!